DiscoTex/BGPredictor/readme.md

 **Using the Web UI:**

 - **Request Predictions:**
-     Upon loading the web interface, the software will download recent Nightscout data, load an existing model and predict the next 12 time steps (1 hour in 5-minute intervals).
-The predicted glucose values, along with the most recent 5 historical entries, will be displayed.
+     Upon loading the web interface, the software will download 500 entries of recent Nightscout data, load an existing model specified in the .env, and predict the next 12 time steps (1 hour in 5-minute intervals).
+The predicted glucose values, along with the most recent 5 historical entries, will be displayed in a plot.

 - **Train a New Model:**
      If you need to retrain the model, use the retraining option in the web UI.